 - Propeller – This relatively new framework takes modern-day Bootstrap and mashes it together with Google’s material design.
 The outcome is flawless and is well worth a go.

-- Semantic UI – Another ultra-modern framework that offers a range of clean elements with beautiful transition effects, modals and more.
-Semantic have just released version which integrates Font-Awesome 5.0.
+- Semantic UI – Another ultra-modern framework that offers a range of clean elements with beautiful transition effects, models and more.
+Semantic has just released version which integrates Font-Awesome 5.0.

 - MUI – MUI follows the guidelines of Google’s material design and does it very well at that.
 MUI comes prepared to be used with React or Angular based projects meaning even further rapid-development.

 - Material Design Lite is yet another material design framework, but the benefit is, it comes with no bloat.

 - PaperCSS is an interesting framework that uses a paper-like handwriting-style font.
 It may only be useful for a small handful of projects but it’s worth checking out.